bo-10000/PyTorch_CustomExponentialLR/README.md

-# PyTorch_ExponentialLRWarmUpRestarts
+# PyTorch_CustomExponentialLR
-extension for warmup restart of pytorch exponential learning rate scheduler
+extension of pytorch exponential learning rate scheduler
+- can use learning rate warmup
+- can use periodic learning rate schedule

 ## Usage